Ditodush/Project2/README.md

 After the above command, we can check the HTML output file.

-Next our goal is to quality-trim the Illumina reads to get rid of low-quality base calls especially at the end of reads.
+Next step is to quality-trim the Illumina reads to get rid of low-quality base calls especially at the end of reads.

 ### Quality trimming